ECA Review

-Bashaw and District Community Support Services (BDSS) needs $58,365 in funding for 2017, an increase of $20,609 from 2016, Executive Director Christine Buelow told Bashaw town council during its...
-Read More

-Castor & District Agricultural Society has had a very busy 2016.
-Farmer’s Market held 10 markets from March to December and an average fed 120 people.
-Santa attended the...
-Read More

-Galahad Health Care Auxiliary membership stayed approximately the same at 24.
-The Society provided CCI wireless to residents again...
-Read More

-Homes are lit up for the season in east central Alberta...
+The settlement of the prairies was an ambitious process and the...
 Read More 2

-Members of the Battle River Watershed Alliance (BRWA) board and staff...
+Lauren Fleming, daughter of Karla (Pieper) and Mark Fleming, published author...
+Read More 2

+Galahad Health Care Auxiliary membership stayed approximately the same at 24....
 Read More 2

 Coronation 4-H Beef Club members on Dec.
 18 with their Christmas gifts for donating to the Coronation Food Bank....
 Read More